StreamingDataPlatform/code-hub/_posts/Getting Started/2020-07-14-create-flink-project-on-streaming-data-platform.md

 The standard `maven-publish` Gradle plugin must be added to the project in addition to a credentials section.
 The following is an example `build.gradle` file.

-Make sure to change the `host` and `protocol` in url to the corresponding information you get from the above step.
+Make sure to change the `url` to the corresponding information you get from the above step.
 Depending on the port number, the url protocol is:
 - `80` : http
 - `443` : https